mkosiorowski/CRUD_Application/README.md

-The application that allows to perform Create, Read, Update and Delete operations to the local database.
+The application that allows to perform Create, Read, Update and Delete operations to the local database